Office politics are everywhere.

 Many sociopaths can’t stick to long years of continuous work which might put them at a disadvantage.

-However, many sociopaths have superficial charm, are smooth talkers, and are very good manipulators.
+However, many sociopaths have superficial charm, are smooth talkers, and are good manipulators.

-Younger female sociopaths are some of the most dangerous specimens of corporate political players.
+Younger female sociopaths are some of the most dangerous scorporate political players.

-Simple, because male bosses are far (far) easier to bamboozle with charm and sexual innuendos.
+Male bosses are easier to bamboozle with charm and sexual innuendos.

 And full-on sex is not even always needed, that’s how dumb some men are.